Master of Arts in International Relations

 Casey B.K.
 Dominguez, PhD, ASSOCIATE PROFESSOR, American Politics, Research Design

 Emily Edmonds-Poli, PhD, ASSOCIATE PROFESSOR, Politics in Latin America, U.S.-Latin American Relations, Politics in Mexico

 Cory Gooding, PhD, ASSISTANT PROFESSOR, Race and Ethnic Politics

 Vidya Nadkarni, PhD, CHAIR, PROFESSOR, International Relations Theory, American Foreign Policy, Politics in Russia

 Noelle Norton, PhD, PROFESSOR, American Politics, Gender Politics

 Lee Ann Otto, PhD, PROFESSOR, Politics in Japan, Politics in China, Revolutionary Change

 Michael R. Pfau, PhD, ASSOCIATE PROFESSOR, Politics in Germany, Research Design

-Avi Spiegel, PhD, JD, ASSISTANT PROFESSOR, Politics in the Middle East, U.S.-Middle East Relations
+Avi Spiegel, PhD, JD, ASSOCIATE PROFESSOR, Politics in the Middle East, U.S.-Middle East Relations

 J. Michael Williams, PhD, JD, ASSOCIATE PROFESSOR, Comparative Politics, Politics in Sub-Saharan Africa, Politics in South Africa